 One concern is the possibility of lead in jewelry components and beads.
 Lead exposure can be very dangerous, especially for children.
 If you make jewelry, you should understand the risk of lead, the laws associated with it, and what manufacturers have done to limit the potential for exposure.

 Lead Exposure Consequences

-Lead exposure can cause serious health issues, especially for children, as it is more readily absorbed by their bodies.
-Lead needs to be ingested to cause health problems–in other words, it must be put in the mouth, swallowed, or inhaled.
+Lead exposure can cause serious health issues, especially for children, as their bodies more readily absorb it.
+Lead needs to be ingested to cause health problems–in other words; it must be put in the mouth, swallowed, or inhaled.
 It is generally believed that lead touching the skin in small amounts in jewelry is not absorbed into the body in sufficient amounts to be dangerous.

 Although jewelry is intended to be worn, there is always the possibility that beads or components could inadvertently end up in someone's mouth, especially for a child who doesn't know better.
 Lead could also accidentally be ingested or particles inhaled if the components are broken or ground.

-There is federal law that mandates acceptable levels of lead in children's products, including jewelry.
+There is a federal law that mandates acceptable levels of lead in children's products, including jewelry.
 In addition, California has one of the strictest laws governing acceptable levels of lead in adult jewelry sold in California.

 How Is Lead Used in Jewelry Components?

 To understand the potential for lead to be contained in your jewelry, it is helpful to know the ways lead can be used in jewelry components.
 Lead can be used to make metal or plastic jewelry parts heavier, to brighten paint colors, to stabilize or soften plastic.
 For crystal beads, it helps them reflect light better, makes them easier to cut, and creates a longer working time during manufacturing.

 Do All Crystal and Glass Beads Contain Lead?